Pansu pullback and rigidity of mappings between Carnot groups: Differential forms on Carnot groups

 \section{Differential forms on Carnot groups}

-The purpose of this section is to review some (mostly) standard material for the convenience of the reader, and also to discuss some special features of the de Rham complex on Carnot groups; this sets the stage for the Pullback Theorem in the next section, which asserts that the distributional exterior derivative commutes with Pansu pullback, but only if the form which is pulled back and the test form satisfy certain restriction on their weights.
+The purpose of this section is to discuss two key notions for the de Rham complex on Carnot groups: the weight of a differential form (which reflects the action of the dilation map $\delta_r$) and the Pansu pullback; this sets the stage for the Pullback Theorem in the next section, which asserts that the distributional exterior derivative commutes with Pansu pullback, but only if the form which is pulled back and the test form satisfy certain restriction on their weights.

-In Subsection \ref{se:interior_products} we begin by reviewing basic facts from multilinear algebra, in particular the properties of the interior product.
-Then in Subsection~\ref{se:exterior_derivative_volume} we recall some formulae for the exterior derivative of interior products of the volume form in a unimodular Lie group.
-This will be useful to obtain interesting low codegree test forms for the application of the Pullback Theorem.
-We also recall that exterior differentiation, viewed as a linear map on $\Lambda^* \fg$, commutes with pullback by Lie algebra homomorphisms.

-In Subsection~\ref{se:weights} we then focus on Carnot groups and define two key notions: the weight of of a differential from (which reflects the action of the dilation map $\delta_r$) and the Pansu pullback.